 Intermediate

-We meet on the first day at 8am in Takayama, before we head off to Shirakawa.
-For both days of the tour, we will decide on a location to ski somewhere between Shirakawa and Hirayu, depending on the conditions, as this takes up most of the morning and middle part of the day, finishing at 3pm both days.
+We meet at 8am in Takayama, before we head off to Shirakawa.
+We will decide on a location to ski somewhere between Shirakawa and Hirayu, depending on the conditions, as this takes up most of the morning and middle part of the day, finishing at 3pm.

 As mentioned, the scenery around Shirakawa is absolutely breath taking, as the picture-perfect mountains lead down to beautiful lakes and valleys, all in absolutely pristine condition.
 As this is backcountry skiing, there are very few people in the areas we will go, making for a more peaceful ski!

-Hopefully after these two days you will be inspired to come back and discover more of this alluring part of the world.
+Hopefully after this day you will be inspired to come back and discover more of this alluring part of the world.

 Visit Japan and you will not regret discovering this beautiful place – book now to experience!